The SDG Finance Geneva Summit as an Innovation Springboard

-In an industry in which citizens struggle to access healthcare and in which making doctors’ appointments largely depends on connections — an industry which costs people in the Middle East an estimated 240 million hours through waiting lines — improving healthcare accessibility plays a particularly important role.
+In an industry where citizens struggle to access healthcare and in which making doctors’ appointments largely depends on connections — which costs people in the Middle East an estimated 240 million hours through waiting lines — improving healthcare accessibility plays a particularly important role.

 With three million patients and over 13,000 healthcare providers registered on their platform, the startup is arranging almost three million appointments per year.

 Theme Two: Energy & Climate Change

 Frontier Markets: Right Product at the Right Time

 With over 85% of its population now having access to electricity, India’s recent electrification efforts have been considered a great success.
 Thirty million people have been provided with electricity every year between 2010-2016, according to the World Bank, and this progress is estimated to have moved at a pace quicker than in any other country.